khalidMesbah/Storefront-Backend/README.md

 > ## Scripts

-### `i` : To install all the dependencies needed for the project.
+`i` : To install all the dependencies needed for the project.
 ``` bash
     npm i
 ```

-### `migrate:up` : To Call the up migrations.
+`migrate:up` : To Call the up migrations.
 ``` bash
     npm run migrate:up
 ```

-### `migrate:down` : To call the down migrations.
+`migrate:down` : To call the down migrations.
 ``` bash
     npm run migrate:down
 ```

-### `migrate:reset` : To reset all migrations.
+`migrate:reset` : To reset all migrations.
 ``` bash
     npm run migrate:reset
 ```

-### `build` : To compile typescript.
+`build` : To compile typescript.

 ``` bash
     npm run build
 ```

-### `start` : To run the server.
+`start` : To run the server.

 ``` bash
     npm run start
 ```

-### `start:prod` : To compile typescript and run the server .
+`start:prod` : To compile typescript and run the server .

 ``` bash
     npm run start:prod
 ```

-### `prettify` : To format the code.
+`prettify` : To format the code.

 ``` bash
     npm run prettier
 ```

-### `lint` : To accelerate development and reduce errors.
+`lint` : To accelerate development and reduce errors.

 ``` bash
     npm run lint
 ```

-### `test` : To test the Project.
+`test` : To test the Project.

 ``` bash
     npm run test
 ```

-### `watch` : To run the server
+`watch` : To run the server

 ``` bash
     npm run watch
 ```

 > ## Technologies / Stack
-- Postgres
+- Postgres.
-- Node.js
+- Node.js.
-- Express
+- Express.
-- TypeScript
+- TypeScript.
-- ejs - incoming
+- ejs - incoming.

 > ## Middlewares
-- dotenv : for managing environment variables
+- dotenv : for managing environment variables.
-- db-migrate : for migrations
+- db-migrate : for migrations.
-- pg : for connecting to a database
+- pg : for connecting to a database.
-- jsonwebtoken : for working with JWTs
+- jsonwebtoken : for working with JWTs.
-- jasmine : for testing
+- jasmine : for testing.
-- morgan : for logging incoming requests to the server
+- morgan : for logging incoming requests to the server.
-- helment : for securing the server
+- helment : for securing the server.
+- express : for CORS and route handling.
-- express.json : for parsing incoming requests
+- express.json : for parsing incoming requests.
-- express-rate-limit : for limiting the number of requests to the server
+- express-rate-limit : for limiting the number of requests to the server.
-- bcrypt : for encrypting the passwords
+- bcrypt : for encrypting the passwords .
-- jwt : for authorization
+- jwt : for authorization.

 > ## 1.
 Plan to Meet Requirements